“It’s for you.” I reach out with uncertain hands, hesitant to ever take anything for free.

 The words pierce me deep.
 Matthew 17:20 reflecting the hope I’d tucked away to do a quiet life, a neatly knit, perfectly orchestrated life…back on the homeland.

-Yet, visiting my eighteen-year-old on the island, I remember her faith; quitting job, leaving 20141112_065721friends, moving from the boyfriend she had been with for over a year…And oh how my faith looked small.
+Yet, visiting my eighteen-year-old on the island, I remember her faith; quitting job, leaving friends, moving from the boyfriend she had been with for over a year…And oh how my faith looked small.
 How my grand dreams had somehow gotten lost with time, hardships, just trying to do life over the years.

 Where was that dreamer, that leaper, that wildly passionate, in love God-pursuer who was ready to give it all for the Christ I loved more than life?